-Use Foraging Mushroomsof the Rocky Mountains as a field guide or as a delightful armchair read.
-No matter what you’re looking for, be it the curative heal-all or a snack, this guide will enhance your next backpacking trip or easy stroll around the garden, and may just provide some new favorites for your dinner table.
+Use Foraging Mushrooms of the Rocky Mountains as a field guide or as a delightful armchair read.
+No matter what you’re looking for, be it the curative heal-all or a snack, this guide will enhance your next backpacking trip or easy stroll in the woods, and may just provide some new favorites for your dinner table.

-Foraging Mushrooms of the Rocky Mountains provides detailed descriptions of edible mushrooms; tips on finding, preparing, and using mushrooms; a glossary of botanical terms; color photos.
+Foraging Mushrooms of the Rocky Mountains provides detailed descriptions of edible mushrooms that grow in the Rocky Mountain region of the United States into British Columbia.
+Look inside for tips on finding, preparing, and using mushrooms, a glossary of botanical terms, and color photos.

 The Colorado Mycological Society is a 501-3C non-profit Organization founded in 1967 by Dr. Sam Mitchel, a Denver physician and amateur Mycologist.
 Their purposes are to advance the understanding and to stimulate the interest of the members by:

-They currently have an active membership of 875 unique memberships (including family memberships), and over 14,000 people participating on their Facebook page.
+They currently have over 2,000 members, and 28,000 people participating on their Facebook page.